RosettaCommons/documentation/scripting_documentation/ClaimingMovers.md

 would hold the regions 1-16, 26-46, and 56-63 fixed.
 The additional option 'label' indicates a ResidueSelector for the target region.

+An advanced technique is using an additional selector to select specific regions from the template structure to insert into the simulation pose.
+In this case, you can provide the "region_selector" option a ResidueSelector.
+Residues from the template ResidueSelector ("region_selector") and the simulation ResidueSelector ("selector") is pairwise ascending.
+In other words, if the template selector selects residues a-b and c-d from the template and simulation selector selects residues w-x and y-z in the simulation, a will be paired with w, a+1 will be paired with w+1 and so forth.
+If b < x, then c will be paired with w + (x - b).
+In other words, the pairing continues pairwise, ignoring the break in residues completely.

 Sometimes, it's useful to apply a mover to the template just after it's loaded in.
 For example, given a full-atom PDB, we'd sometimes like to convert it to a centroid representation for abinitio-style simulations (this avoids problems with differing numbers of atoms in the template and simulation).
 Here, a SwitchResidueTypeSetMover is applied to the template before the template is used to set internal degrees of freedom in the simulation.

 ```